mmanos/laravel-taggable/README.md

 }
 ```

-Now every time you create or update a model, these fields will by synced to all taggable-table records for this piece of content.
+Now every time you create or update a model, these fields will by synced to all taggable table records for the piece of content.

 #### Syncing Deleted Content

-This package will automatically delete all taggable-table records for a piece of content when that piece of content is deleted.
+This package will automatically delete all taggable table records for a piece of content when that piece of content is deleted.

-If you are using the `SoftDeletingTrait` and you are syncing the `deleted_at` column to your taggable-table records, this package will automatically soft-delete all taggable-table records for a pice of content when that piece of content is deleted.
-If the content is restored, then the taggable-table records are restored as well.
+If you are using the `SoftDeletingTrait` and you are syncing the `deleted_at` column to your taggable table records, this package will automatically soft-delete all taggable table records for a piece of content when that piece of content is deleted.
+If the content is restored, then the taggable table records are restored as well.

 ## Working With Tags